agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/constant-abuse-2.md

 ## Arbitrary Differences

 There was some attempt to make the constants similar to the values they represent, but there are many arbitrary differences that I highlighted.
 For instance in the code you read “db\_dbadminpassord”  but the config file will have “db\_admin\_password”.
-A small difference, but that difference means you can’t search for it without going to the constants file and mapping the identifier to the value.
+A small difference, but that difference means you can't search for it without going to the constants file and mapping the identifier to the value.

 Another example is the constant “db\_home” which translated to “db\_database\_home”.
 Remember, in the Java code, you can change the name of constants any time you want.
-Why wasn’t the constant (and all 3 to 4 places it is used) changed to be called “db\_database\_home”.
+Why wasn't the constant (and all 3 to 4 places it is used) changed to be called “db\_database\_home”.
 If it had been, then the Java code readibility would be greatly improved.

 Imagine instead the situation where constants are named EXACTLY after the value they represent.
 Like this: